-Sevilla FC's UEFA Europa League triumph in Turin was the eighth time a Spanish club has claimed the trophy, moving the country clear of England in the all-time stakes and within one of Italy's record total of nine.
+Sevilla FC's UEFA Europa League triumph in Warsaw was the ninth time a Spanish club have claimed the trophy, moving the Iberian country level with Italy's record total of nine tournament wins.

-Spanish sides have enjoyed an impressive run, with six successes in the past 11 years; they have also had two runners-up during that time.
-Sevilla now boast three wins to their name, equalling a mark set by Juventus, FC Internazionale Milano and Liverpool FC, while Valencia CF prevailed in 2003/04 and Club Atlético de Madrid lifted the trophy in 2009/10 and 2011/12.
+Sides from the Liga have enjoyed an impressive run in the competition, with seven successes in 12 seasons as well as two runners-up finishes.
+Sevilla now boast four victories, surpassing a mark set by Juventus, FC Internazionale Milano and Liverpool FC, while Valencia CF prevailed in 2004 and Club Atlético de Madrid lifted the trophy in 2010 and 2012.

-England was for a long time the competition's dominant force, the tone set in the inaugural final as Tottenham Hotspur FC defeated domestic rivals Wolverhampton Wanderers FC.
-Liverpool took the trophy 290km north the following season before Feyenoord broke the English stranglehold in 1973/74, beating Tottenham over two legs.
+England was for a long time the dominant force in the UEFA Cup/UEFA Europa League, the tone established in the inaugural final as Tottenham Hotspur FC beat domestic rivals Wolverhampton Wanderers FC.
+Liverpool took the trophy north the following year before Feyenoord broke the English stranglehold in 1974.

-Still, Liverpool regained the trophy in 1975/76 and there were further victories for Ipswich Town FC (1980/81) and Tottenham (1983/84) as England won five of the first 13 editions.
-They have mustered just two successes in the three decades since, Chelsea FC triumphing last term to add to Liverpool's remarkable 5-4 conquest of Deportivo Alavés in 2000/01.
+Liverpool then regained the title in 1976 and there were further successes for Ipswich Town FC (1981) and Tottenham (1984) as England won five of the first 13 editions.
+They have mustered just two more triumphs in the three decades since, Chelsea FC champions in 2013 and Liverpool in 2001.

-The 1980s and 90s witnessed an era of Italian supremacy – Serie A produced six out of seven winners (and ten finalists) between 1988/89 and 1994/95 – while the balance of power has swung towards Spain since the turn of the century.
-Liga clubs have led the way with that remarkable sequence of six victories in 11 years.
-Their only previous successes had belonged to Real Madrid CF, who enjoyed back-to-back triumphs in 1984/85 and 1985/86.
+The 1980s and 90s witnessed an era of Italian supremacy – Serie A producing six out of seven victors, and four runners-up, between 1988/89 and 1994/95 – while the balance of power has shifted towards Spain this century.
+Liga teams have taken the honours seven times in 12 campaigns, though remarkably in that context, their only previous successes had belonged to Real Madrid CF, back-to-back winners in 1985 and 1986.

 UEFA Cup/UEFA Europa League winners by country (runners-up in brackets)